ArduPilot/ardupilot_wiki/copter/source/docs/advanced-multicopter-design.rst

       frame arm but then there are frame design and clearance issues.

--  Try to keep the weight centralized as much as possible and keep the flight controller near the horizontal center if possible.
+-  Try to keep the weight centralized as much as possible and keep the autopilot near the horizontal center if possible.

-   -  So that the copter tends to roll and pitch as though pivoting around the center of mass and around the flight controller.
+   -  So that the copter tends to roll and pitch as though pivoting around the center of mass and around the autopilot.
    -  However it is not as critical as some people have made it out to be because the stabilizing throttles will automatically compensate.